 Following pre-operative instructions is important to ensure a smooth procedure and an easy recovery process.
 Pre-op instructions for dental surgery differ depending on which procedure you are undergoing and the type of sedation or anesthesia you will receive.
-Some oral surgery procedures are performed using only local anesthetic, while others involve intravenous (IV) sedation.
+Some oral surgery procedures are performed using only local anesthetic, while others may be different.
 Following these general guidelines is usually a good place to start.
 Your dentist can provide you with more specific instructions related to your individual procedure.

 Inform Your Doctor of Any Health Concerns

 If you have a significant medical issue, such as diabetes or heart disease, you should inform your dentist or surgeon in advance of your procedure.
 Some patients require antibiotics before undergoing surgery, such as those with artificial heart valves or a joint replacement.

 Notify your dentist or surgeon of any changes to your health before your procedure.

 You should also provide a list of any medications you take regularly, including blood thinners and insulin.
 Some medications can interfere with healing and your doctor may need to adjust your dosage prior to treatment.